 - Getting Risk Support: We are looking at extending our out of hours offer and we have good relationships with our social care teams and emergency services.
 In schools there has been training on CAMHS pathways and self-harm

-Q: Have you used any of the i-THRIVE tools from the website?
+Have you used any of the i-THRIVE tools from the i-THRIVE Toolkit on the website?

 - We will continue our co-production and participation work with our young CAMHS ambassadors by strengthening the group and championing their work.